runtimeverification/verified-smart-contracts/deposit/bytecode-verification/deposit-spec.ini.md

   0000000000000000000000000000000000000000000000000000000000000008
   deadbeefdeadbeef000000000000000000000000000000000000000000000000
 ```
 This byte sequence encodes the returned byte array of type `bytes[8]`, where the first 32 bytes (in the first line) denote the offset (32 = `0x20`) to the byte array, the second 32 bytes (in the second line) denote the size of the byte array (8 = `0x8`), and the `deadbeefdeadbeef` (in the third line) denotes the content of the byte array, i.e., the sequence of 8 bytes that consists of `X0 & 255`, `X1 & 255`, ..., and `X7 & 255` in that order.
 The remaining 24 zero-bytes denote zero-padding for the 32-byte alignment.
 This byte sequence conforms to the ABI encoding specification.
-Note that the original sequence of bytes (i.e., the big-endian representaion) of `deposit_count` consists of `X7 & 255`, `X6 & 255`, ..., and `X0 & 255` in that order.
+Note that the original sequence of bytes (i.e., the big-endian representation) of `deposit_count` consists of `X7 & 255`, `X6 & 255`, ..., and `X0 & 255` in that order.

 ## Function `get_deposit_root()`